medialab/minet/cookbook/url_join.md

 ## What to do when entities are symbolized by multiple urls

 Often you will find that a single url is not enough to delimit an interesting "entity" you would want to study as a whole.
-For instance, you may want to assert that any url of a tweet posted by Le Monde's Twitter account should be associated to the media, as well as any article.
-But to do so, Le Monde's homepage is not sufficient as you will now require at least two urls to symbolize the borders of your entity: https://www.lemonde.fr/ and https://twitter.com/lemondefr.
+For instance, you may want to assert that any url of a tweet posted by Le Monde's Twitter account should be associated to the media, as well as any article on their website.
+But to do so, Le Monde's homepage is not sufficient to symbolize it since you now require at least two urls to define the boundaries of your entity: https://www.lemonde.fr/ and https://twitter.com/lemondefr.

 So that both those urls: